digitalservicebund/a2j-rechtsantragstelle/doc/adr/0012-domain-oriented-architecture.md

 We want to make an effort to separate domain logic (i.e. configurations) even more from the application logic (e.g. how to interpret flow configurations).
 The goal is: If you want to add a new domain/form to the platform, you only have to touch _one_ place (maybe two, including `routes`), and it is very clear which one that is and what you have to/can configure there.
+We follow the following naming:

+- domain: An area in the justice space that needs specific knowledge, e.g. `beratungshilfe`
+- flow: A sequence of form steps to be completed within a domain, e.g. `beratungshilfe vorabcheck`
+- flowId: The identifier to differentiate between different flows, e.g. `/beratungshilfe/vorabcheck`

 ## Consequences